Skip to content

 How hot is dangerous to hair?

-Excessive heat can be damaging to hair, and temperatures above 450°F (232°C) are generally considered dangerous.
+Excessive heat can be damaging to hair, and temperatures above 450°F (232°C) are considered dangerous.
 At these high temperatures, the hair's protein structure can begin to break down, leading to dryness, brittleness, and even hair damage such as split ends or breakage.

 It's advised to use heat styling tools responsibly, ensuring that they're set to safe temperatures and not held too close to the hair for prolonged periods to prevent heat-related damage.